syncfusion-content/wpf-docs/wpf/Classic/Schedule/Localization.md

 ---
 layout: post
-title: Localization in Wpf Scheduler | Syncfusion
+title: Loclization in WPF Wizard Control control | Syncfusion
-description: This section explains about localization support to customize the default strings in Syncfusion WPF Scheduler control.
+description: Learn here all about Loclization support in Syncfusion WPF Schedule (Classic) control and more.
 platform: wpf
 control: SfSchedule
 documentation: ug
 ---

-# Localization of WPF SfSchedule
+# Loclization in WPF Schedule (Classic)

 Localization is the process of customizing the user interface based on a culture specific to a particular country or region in order to display regional data.
 The culture is represented by a unique string, for example, ―en-US‖ for U.S. English and ―fr‖ for French (common).